ldgabbay/jwplayer/fl5/doc/publishers/options.rst

 Layout
 ------

-These flashvars control the looks of the player.
+These flashvars control the look and layout of the player.

 .. describe:: controlbar ( bottom )

    Position of the controlbar.
 Can be set to *bottom*, *top*, *over* and *none*.

-.. describe:: dock ( false )
+.. describe:: dock ( true )

-   set this to **true** to list plugin buttons in display.
-By default (*false*), plugin buttons are shown in the controlbar.
+   set this to **false** to show plugin buttons in controlbar.
+By default (*true*), plugin buttons are shown in the display.

+.. describe:: icons ( true )

+   set this to false to hide the play button and buffering icons in the display.

 .. describe:: playlist ( none )

    Position of the playlist.
 Can be set to *bottom*, *top*, *right*, *left*, *over* or *none*.